That-Dev-Girl-Sites/jhalabi.com/_posts/2021-05-04-wordpress-customization.md

 For new, custom blocks, these options can be declared in the block registration function.
 For existing (core) blocks, these options can be overwritten for any number of blocks using the `addFilter('blocks.registerBlockType')` function.

 For example, let's say that you want to remove the ability to add custom class names to a bunch of blocks.
-You can use the following Javascript to accomplish this:
+You can use the following JavaScript to accomplish this:

 ```javascript
 const noClassNames = [